Henri Poincaré University

-The Henri Poincaré University (UHP), also known as Nancy 1, was a public research university located in Nancy, France.
+The Henri Poincaré University (UHP), also known as Nancy 1 (Université Nancy-I), was a public research university located in Nancy, France.
 UHP formed the Nancy-Université federation with two other institutions in 2005.
 In 2012, UHP merged with Nancy 2 University and Paul Verlaine University – Metz to form the University of Lorraine.

 History

 The first University of Lorraine was created in 1572 by the Duke Charles de Lorraine and the Cardinal Charles III, in a city near Pont-à-Mousson.

 In 1968, the Faure law split the university and created three universities: Henri Poincaré University (Nancy 1), Nancy 2 University and the National Polytechnic Institute of Lorraine.

 Nancy 1 merged with Nancy-II, Paul Verlaine University – Metz, and the INPL forming the University of Lorraine.
 The merger process started in 2009 with the creation of a "pôles de recherche et d'enseignement supérieur" or PRES and was completed 1 January 2012.

 International

 UHP figures in the Academic Ranking of World Universities made by the Shanghai Jiao Tong University.
 In the year 2007, UHP ranked 305th at a worldwide scale and 124th at European scale.